30 tips for perfect Photography Composition

 Multiple lines merging in one point.

-Diagonal, angled lines moving away into a different direction.
+Diagonal, angled lines moving away in different directions.

 People in a group but one stands out by looking away from others.